-KK: Regenerating major parts of the human body parts will a challenge for the future.
+KK: Regenerating major parts of the human body parts will be a challenge for the future.
 This research points out some of the avenues towards that goal.
-As anyone who suffers from arthritis knows, an important part of the limb are joints, which are cushioned by a specific type of cartilage.
-Lizards grow lots of this cartilage in their regenerated tails, and we hope to that this process can be activated to repair arthritis in humans.
+As anyone who suffers from arthritis knows, an important part of the limb is the joints, which are cushioned by a specific type of cartilage.
+Lizards grow lots of this cartilage in their regenerated tails, and we hope that this process can be activated to repair arthritis in humans.
 Lizards also regrow their spinal cord and their ability to use their tails.
 Activating nerve regeneration could help people suffering from spinal cord injury and would be necessary to regrow limbs.

-Because lizards and people have a relatively recent common ancestor, compared with frogs and fish, we share many more similarities in the genome, or the genetic instructions within each cell.
+Because lizards and people have a relatively recent common ancestor, compared with frogs and fish, we share many more similarities in the genome or the genetic instructions within each cell.
 Almost all of the 326 genes that we identified in the regeneration are shared between lizards and humans.
 Over time, we suspect that these genes have changed between lizards and humans as to where and how much they are expressed in the tissue after injury.
 There are already drugs developed that alter the expression of some of these families of genes, and our hope is that in the future, we can reprogram cells for regenerative therapies.

 CTS: Since we have a fair idea of how regeneration works and like you mentioned, even have a few drugs that can alter expression of certain genes, how soon would you reckon, that regenerative medicine will become part of mainstream treatments?